-When you know you are going to be unable to repay your unsecured business loan, be sure to assess your options.
+When you know you are going to be unable to repay your small business loan, be sure to assess your options.
 Contact the lender and see about refinancing.
 It is possible you may be able to negotiate a longer term, reducing your payments.
 If you have been paying your loan on time so far, you may also be able to seek financing from another party to cover your debt.
 The Small Business Loans Directory is a good place to start if you’re looking to refinance.
 Remember that defaulting on this loan could obliterate the credit score you have spent years building.
 Even accepting a loan with a higher interest rate is favorable to default.

 Navigating a Lawsuit

 If you are unable to avoid default or find alternate financing, be prepared for a lawsuit.
-This is the only way the lender can get the legal authorization to collect on the loan.
+This is the only way the lender can get the legal authority to collect on the loan.
 The process can move pretty swiftly.
-Lawsuits are extremely expensive, and the lender will want to avoid it just as much as you want to repay your unsecured business loan.
+Lawsuits are expensive, and the lender will want to avoid it just as much as you want to repay your unsecured business loan.
 Use this as a final opportunity to negotiate with the lender and find terms that suit both your needs.
-If you are unable to negotiate, your costs can increase drastically.
-The lender is allowed to seek not only the value of the defaulted small business loan but also all of their costs associated with the lawsuit.
+If you are unable to negotiate, your costs can increase.
+The lender is allowed to seek the value of the defaulted small business loan but also all of their costs associated with the lawsuit.
 It’s rare, but we sometimes see companies file lawsuits a few weeks after a default.
 Don’t expect to be sued the same day, but you need to act on the situation as quickly as possible.

 Obtaining a Lawyer

-If a judgment collection has been levied and you do not have enough assets to pay the fine, you may be forced to file for bankruptcy.
+If a judgement collection has been levied, and you do not have enough assets to pay the fine, you may be forced to file for bankruptcy.
 Because businesses are separate legal entities from individuals, the types of bankruptcy they are able to file will be different.
 Chapter 11 bankruptcy is the most desirable method.
 This allows you to open up an avenue of communication with your creditors regarding your online small business loan.
 You first disclose your financial position and recommend a way that the business could be restructured to pay off your debts.
-The creditors are then able to make an informed decision as to whether they should accept your proposal or not.
-Remember that this is essentially their last shot at receiving any payment for a defaulted unsecured business loan.
+The creditors are then able to make an informed decision whether they should accept your proposal or not.
+Remember that this is their last shot at receiving any payment for a defaulted unsecured business loan.
 They may prefer to have you stay in business and pay the small business loan over time.
-In the event that your business is completely insolvent and has no profits, the chapter 11 proposal will probably fail.
-The next step after this is chapter 7, where the corporation or proprietorship ceases to exist.
+In the event that your business is insolvent and has no profits, the chapter 11 proposal will probably fail.
+The next step after this is Chapter 7 Bankruptcy, where the corporation or proprietorship ceases to exist.
 When this happens you will wipe yourself of most obligations that are of a financial nature.
-Please consult with a tax specialist of attorney that specializes in business litigation.
+Please consult with a tax specialist or attorney that specializes in business litigation.
 There’s never an easy answer when discussing a possible default on monthly payments.
-Do all the research you can and most importantly speak with an expert.
+Do all the research you can speak with an expert as soon as possible.